resis10ce/password/README.md

 ![](image/a.jpeg)

 * python pasw.py gumla -nt
-if you don't want to keep Date in password , add -nt flag like above
+      if you don't want to keep Date in password , add -nt flag like below
 ![](image/b.jpeg)

 * python pasw.py gumla  -nt -l DD
       If you want to put something in left than add with -l flag
 ![](image/c.jpeg)

 * python pasw.py gumla -nt -r l
           If you want to keep any character in right .. than fllow that character with -r flag

 ![](image/d.jpeg)

 * python pasw.py gumla -i g o
 This is quite interesting  for me  to wite code for it.. instead flag -i it will replace g character in gumla  with o

 ![](image/e.jpeg)

 * python pasw.py gumla -nt -i g o